-Q: How long were you here for that second detention?
+Q: So how long were you here for that second detention?

 A: You know I can't quite remember.
-We were talking about it this morning at home and I'd have to look it up.
+We were talking about it this morning at home and I would have to look it up.
 My wife had kept a diary of that time but the diary was quite interesting but it was all notes.
-But it was much more about how the children were coping and about how she was coping than about anything to do with what was happening in here.
+But it was much more about how the children were coping than about anything to do with what was happening in here.
 She would say things like the fact that she was called to come to John Vorster to see me and that sort of idea but it wouldn't have helped your story very much.
 See that was because she was quite deliberate on her part because she knew that anything she wrote down they might eventually get hold of it anyway.

-Q: How do you feel about John Vorster Square today?
-A: Look it was all part of that whole system that we had to break down.
+Q: How do you feel about John Vorster square today?

+A: Look it was all part of that old system that we had to break down.
 So as far as I'm concerned it's just something that had happened.
-It was a long period we had to go through but you see the real challenge came once we had won, if I can put it that way.
-The real challenge came when we faced the problems of liberation.
+It was a long period we had to go through but you see the real challenge came once we had won if I can put it that way.
+The real challenge came in when we faced the problems of liberation.
 We didn't carry with us the problems that came from the past.
-One of the interesting things, I was talking to the secretary general of the ANC just the night before last, that's where I work, Kgalena Motlanthe, he was a long while on Robben Island.
-And we were saying that it's interesting that there's so many people in that ANC building and around the country who were detained either here or in other places or on Robben Island or one of the prisons or something.
+One of the interesting things, I was talking to the secretary general of the ANC just the night before last, that's where I work, Kgalema Motlanthe, he was a long while on Robben Island.
+And we were saying that it's interesting that there's so many people in that ANC building and around the country who were detained either here or in other places or in Robben Island or one of the prisons or something.
 The conversation is never about that.
 They never talk about it.
 They never did.
-It was seen as something we had to go through but it was to get us into the new South Africa and that's what the talk is about, where we've being going since, the mistakes we had and the problems we had and where we are going.
+It was seen as something we had to go through but it was to get us into the new South Africa and that's what the talk is about, where we have being going since the mistakes we had and the problems we had and where we are going.
 So when you say what it's like to come here?
 It's just one of those places where those bad things happened which you had to go through as far as I was concerned and we came out the other side and we started something else.
 Now of course with Neil Aggett it was different.
-There are still two minds about whether Neil was killed or whether he committed suicide and I think the truth is that people have two minds about that but it was quite clear that for Neil Aggett what was happening here was a crucifying experience and whether he killed himself or somebody else killed him that was the sort of experience.
+There are still two minds about whether Neil was killed or whether he committed suicide and I think the truth is that people have two minds about that, but someone else killed him that was the sort of experience.
 Some people had that and some people carried that on afterwards and I know there's one friend of mine, a Black couple, they went through some bad times in those old days and all they can talk about since is those bad times.
 But most of us had left it behind years ago.